BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 - in the end, the obtained processor is not the most efficient, but it is not a toy: it can execute any program.
 To anwser the question you may ask, yes, it [runs DOOM](https://github.com/BrunoLevy/learn-fpga/tree/master/LiteX/software/Doom)!
-  (with the help of LiteX that has a nice SDRAM controller, because Doom needs some RAM);
+  (but not on an IceStick, you will need a larger FPGA).
+It works with the help of LiteX that has a nice SDRAM controller, because Doom needs some RAM;
 - the tutorial is both about hardware and software: you will learn how to compile programs in assembly and in C for your core;
 - I try to make all example programs fun and interesting while reasonably short.
 The bundled